microsoft/commercial-marketplace-offer-solution/README.md

 ```
 Refer to the GitHub documentation for more information on using [starter workflows](https://docs.github.com/en/actions/using-workflows/using-starter-workflows).

-### Future Work
+## Future Work
 This repository is still under development.
-We are working to add more scripts for testing and automation.
+We are working to add more offer templates and scripts for testing and automation.

 ## Contribute
 Contributions to this repository are welcome.
 Here's how you can contribute: